w3c/wai-about-wai/_about/projects/wai-guide/index.md

 * [Framework for Accessible Specification of Technology](https://w3c.github.io/fast/) - advises creators of technical specifications how to ensure that their technology meets the needs of users with disabilities.

-## Project Deliverables
+## Initial Project Deliverables
 {:#deliverables}

-Technical project deliverables include:
+Technical project deliverables included:

 -   **Provide Implementation and Training Guidance**
     -   **Revise and Expand Implementation Guidance** — support the revision and expansion of the [Techniques](https://www.w3.org/TR/WCAG20-TECHS/) and [Understanding](https://www.w3.org/TR/UNDERSTANDING-WCAG20/) documents.